simonmichael/hledger/doc/SPEC-lots.md

 ## Inferring transacted cost from cost basis

-After classifying lot postings, in acquire postings which have no transacted cost annotation, we infer a transacted cost from the cost basis.
+In positive cost-basis postings which have no transacted cost annotation, we infer a transacted cost from the cost basis (letting an acquire entry with an elided cash amount balance at cost).
+This runs before transaction balancing, so classification hasn't happened yet; transfer destinations - which must not get a transacted cost - are recognised by shape.
+Inference is skipped when:

-(journalInferPostingsTransactedCost)
+- another account has an explicit negative amount of the same commodity and quantity (an exact transfer-from counterpart), or
+- the commodity's unpriced negative and positive quantities sum to matching totals, with a negative in another account (a split or consolidating transfer group, possibly minus a fee; priced amounts are excluded on both sides) (#2692), or
+- the transaction has an equity posting with no cost-basis amounts (an equity transfer, eg close --clopen --lots style opening balances).

+(journalInferPostingsTransactedCost in Journal.hs)

 ## Lot posting effects